 The Education for Homeless Children and Youth (EHCY) is authorized under Title IX-A of the Every Students Succeeds Act (ESSA).
 This is also known as the McKinney-Vento Homeless Assistance Act.
 This act is designed to address the problems that children and youth in transition face in enrolling, attending, and succeeding in school.

 Homelessness may exist in any community.
 A combination of high housing costs and poverty causes many families to lose their housing, and many young people leave their homes due to abuse, neglect,and family conflict.
 Children and youth who have lost their housing live in a variety of places, including motels, shelters, shared residences, transitional housing programs, cars, campgrounds, and other places.
 Their lack of permanent housing can lead to potentially serious physical, emotional, and mental consequences.

 It is the policy of the Wyoming Department of Education (WDE) to view children and youth as individuals.
 Therefore, we will not refer to children as homeless; we will instead use the term “children and youths in transition.”
 Under federal law, children and youths in transition must have access to appropriate public education, including preschool education when applicable, must be able to fully participate in school and extracurricular activities, and must have access to educational, transportation and other services that they need to assist them in meeting the same challenging State student academic achievement standards to which all students are held.
 Our schools will ensure that children and youths in transition are not stigmatized or segregated and are free from discrimination and harassment.
 In addition, children and youths in transition may not be separated from the mainstream school environment based solely on the fact that they are experiencing homelessness.

-Every Wyoming school district is required to have a trained, local homeless education liaison to assist families with enrolling and fully participating in school.
+Every school district is required to have a trained, local homeless education liaison to identify and assist families in transition with enrolling and fully participating in school.